 How to Effectively Use Reasoning Models

 Reasoning models are at the forefront of artificial intelligence, designed to tackle complex problems that require deep analytical thinking.
-These models, such as o1, are particularly adept at solving intricate challenges in fields like science, finance, and other high-value areas.
+These models, such as GPT-5.5, are particularly adept at solving intricate challenges in fields like science, finance, and other high-value areas.
 However, leveraging their full potential requires a nuanced understanding and innovative prompting techniques.

 Understanding Reasoning Models